 ......

-The STA Address field of the FT Request frame shall be set to the MAC address of the FTO, and the Target AP Address field of the FT Request frame shall be set to the BSSID of the target AP’s BSS.
+The STA Address field of the FT Request frame shall be set to the MAC address of the FTO or, if dot11DeviceIDActivated or dot11IRMActivated is true, set to the FTO’s MAC address to be used for FT reassociation (see 13.7 FT reassociation), and the Target AP Address field of the FT Request frame shall be set to the BSSID of the target AP’s BSS.
 The elements in the FT Request frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).

-The STA Address field of the FT Response frame shall be set to the MAC address of the FTO , and the Target AP Address field of the FT Response frame shall be set to the BSSID of the target AP’s BSS.
+The STA Address field of the FT Response frame shall be set to the MAC address of the FTO or, if dot11DeviceIDActivated or dot11IRMActivated is true, set to the FTO’s MAC address to be used for FT reassociation (see 13.7 FT reassociation), and the Target AP Address field of the FT Response frame shall be set to the BSSID of the target AP’s BSS.
 The elements in the FT Response frame, and their required contents, shall be as given in 13.8.3 (FT authentication sequence: contents of second message).
 The Status Code field shall be a value from the options listed in 9.4.1.9 (Status Code field).

 13.6 FT resource request protocol